OpenBSD: Open source and open documentation

 OpenBSD is known for its high-quality documentation.

-When OpenBSD was created, De Raadt decided that the source code should be available for anyone to read.
+When OpenBSD was created, de Raadt decided that the source code should be available for anyone to read.
 At the time, a small team of developers generally had access to a project's source code.
-Chuck Cranor and De Raadt concluded this practice was "counter to the open source philosophy" and inconvenient to potential contributors.
-Together, Cranor and De Raadt set up the first public, anonymous revision control system server.
+Chuck Cranor and de Raadt concluded this practice was "counter to the open source philosophy" and inconvenient to potential contributors.
+Together, Cranor and de Raadt set up the first public, anonymous revision control system server.
 De Raadt's decision allowed users to "take a more active role", and established the project's commitment to open access.
 OpenBSD is notable for its continued use of CVS (more precisely an unreleased, OpenBSD-managed fork named OpenCVS), when most other projects that used it have migrated to other systems.

-OpenBSD does not include closed source binary drivers in the source tree, nor do they include code requiring the signing of non-disclosure agreements.
+OpenBSD does not include closed source binary drivers in the source tree, nor does it include code requiring the signing of non-disclosure agreements.
+According to the GNU Project, OpenBSD includes small "blobs" of proprietary object code as device firmware.

 Since OpenBSD is based in Canada, no United States export restrictions on cryptography apply, allowing the distribution to make full use of modern algorithms for encryption.
 For example, the swap space is divided into small sections and each section is encrypted with its own key, ensuring that sensitive data does not leak into an insecure part of the system.

 OpenBSD randomizes various behaviors of applications, making them less predictable and thus more difficult to attack.
 For example, PIDs are created and associated randomly to processes; the bind system call uses random port numbers; files are created with random inode numbers; and IP datagrams have random identifiers.
 This approach also helps expose bugs in the kernel and in user space programs.

-The OpenBSD policy on openness extends to hardware documentation: in the slides for a December 2006 presentation, De Raadt explained that without it "developers often make mistakes writing drivers", and pointed out that "the [oh my god, I got it to work] rush is harder to achieve, and some developers just give up."
+The OpenBSD policy on openness extends to hardware documentation: in the slides for a December 2006 presentation, de Raadt explained that without it "developers often make mistakes writing drivers", and pointed out that "the [oh my god, I got it to work] rush is harder to achieve, and some developers just give up."
 He went on to say that vendor-supplied binary drivers are unacceptable for inclusion in OpenBSD, that they have "no trust of vendor binaries running in our kernel" and that there is "no way to fix [them] ... when they break."